WillOram/AzureAD-incident-response/README.md

 -   **Remediate the initial access method used by the attacker**, for example by setting strong passwords,  enabling MFA on compromised accounts, disabling compromised accounts and removing delegated administrator permissions.

--   **Remove accounts from privileged Azure AD roles** unless strictly required (all privileged roles should be removed from accounts that are configured to sync with on-premises Active Directory domain).
+-   **Remove accounts from privileged Azure AD roles** unless strictly required.

+-   **Ensure all privileged accounts have multi-factor authentication enforced (using verification codes or hardware tokens) and are not configured to sync with on-premises Active Directory domains.**

 -   **Remove sensitive permissions from Service Principals** unless strictly required in order for the AAD applications to function.

--   **Limit privileged access to the tenant**, by configuring conditional access to limit the use of accounts with privileged roles, including enforcing multi-factor authentication using verification codes or hardware tokens, and restricting their use to [privileged access workstations](https://docs.microsoft.com/en-us/security/compass/privileged-access-devices).

--   **Create break glass global administrator accounts and ensure that these are excluded from all Conditional Access policies**
+-   **Create break glass Global Aministrator accounts and ensure that these are excluded from all Conditional Access policies**

 -   **Reset passwords for known compromised accounts, revoke the account's Azure AD refresh tokens and disable registered devices** ([see this Microsoft article](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/users-revoke-access) on the different types of authentication tokens and how to revoke all access for a user)